 The Bristol Sessions are considered by many to be one of America’s most influential events in early commercial country music.
 In 1927, esteemed producer Ralph Peer launched a recording trip through the Southeast, and while in Bristol he made many famous recordings that included early country musicians like The Carter Family and Jimmie Rodgers.
 The Birthplace of Country Music Museum in Bristol, which opened in 2014, tells the story of the 1927 Bristol Sessions’ impact on country music and hosts a variety of educational and public programming, including summer camps, a film series, lectures and workshops, family fun days, and special performances by roots musicians.

 Spending a chilly winter evening with good music and delicious food is just downright good for the soul.
 In downtown Bristol you’ll find the quaint Bloom Cafe and Listening Room, where you can enjoy coffee, café fare and draft beer while you take in a show.
-In Johnson City, stop in for the fun and funky atmosphere at The Willow Tree Coffeehouse and Music Room.
-From live music and art to books and tasty treats, The Willow Tree is one of the coziest spots in Northeast Tennessee.
+In Johnson City, you’ll have a variety of sustainable coffee and juice bars to choose from.

 Fly Fish the Watauga River